Secodis/TSS-WEB/Controls/SSDLC_Secure-Development.md

 5. **Define the Security Architecture:** For *risk class >= [HIGH]*, a documented security architecture MUST describe relevant (technical & business) security requirements, invariants, threats and controls of the respective business application and subject of the architecture gate (see [{{site.TITLE_SSDLC_SECDEV_SECGATES}}]({{site.URL_SSDLC_SECDEV_SECGATES}})).

-6. **Review Security Decisions:** Decisions with severe security implications SHOULD be regularly questioned and discussed.
+6. **Review Security Decisions:** Design decisions with severe security implications SHOULD be regularly questioned and discussed.

 ## {{site.TITLE_SSDLC_SECDEV_SECIMP}}